Learning how to find information is critical to lifelong success.

 - Keep abreast of current trends in librarianship through membership in professional organizations

-Chilton House Library
+Chilton House Library Collection

 Librarians can help our youngest learners overcome obstacles and open up paths to answers.
-They guide them and provide them a way to independently discover solutions, knowledge, and creative experimentation — the foundation for a healthy relationship with learning.
+They guide them and provide them with a way to independently discover solutions, knowledge, and creative experimentation — the foundation for a healthy relationship with learning.

 For young readers and even those not yet reading, libraries open doors to a relationship with reading that can translate to well-rounded students and engaged citizens.
 By giving children space, opportunity, and encouragement to lose themselves in learning, children can feel comfortable and confident enough to be independent thinkers and decision-makers.